finsig/swift-code-generation-poc/README.md

 This is a naive proof of concept based on the factory design pattern that will be deprecated.

-:warning: This is proof of concept code used to think about high level solution design.
+:warning: DISCLAIMER: This is proof of concept code used to think about high level solution design.
 It may contain incomplete thoughts.
 The code should not be used as is.